Pylons/pyramid/docs/narr/project.rst

    The view declaration also names a ``renderer``, which in this case is a template that will be used to render the result of the view callable.
-This particular view delcaration points at ``templates/mytemplate.pt``, which is a *relative* file specification (it's relative to the directory in which the ``configure.zcml`` file lives).
+This particular view declaration points at ``templates/mytemplate.pt``, which is a *relative* file specification (it's relative to the directory in which the ``configure.zcml`` file lives).
 The template file it points at is